-A director and officers of the Company, David Gower, Greg Duras and Josh Van Deurzen, are director and officers of Coastal Gold Corp.
-Officers of the Company, Josh Van Deurzen and Greg Duras, are a director and officers of Pitchblack Resources Ltd. An officer of the Company, Greg Duras, is an officer of Valencia Ventures Inc.
+Directors and officers of the Company, David Gower, Greg Duras and Josh Van Deurzen, are directors and officers of Coastal Gold Corp.

+A director of the Company, Colin Watt, is a director of Squall Capital Corp.

 The Company shares office space with other companies who may have common officers or directors.
 The costs associated with this space are administered by an unrelated company.